LitiumAB/Education/Developer Education/Tasks/Installation/README.md

             1. Re-add the NuGet credentials according to [instructions on Litium docs](https://docs.litium.com/documentation/get-started/litium-packages)
             1. Open Visual Studio and try again

+- **I gett error `invalid referenc format` when I try to run my site**

+  - You might have an invalid path to your solution file, verify that you have no spaces in the full path to your solution file, example:
+    - Invalid: `c:\my litium site\Accelerator.sln`
+    - Valid: `c:\mylitiumsite\Accelerator.sln`

 - **Pressing `CTRL+F5` launches my browser but all I see is a 404-page**